Feben-Assefa/Feben-Assefa/README.md

 ### Hi there 👋
+- 👋 Hi, I’m @Feben-Assefa
+- 👀 I’m interested in Data Analysis
+- 🌱 I’m currently learning PowerBI and Excel
+- 👯 I’m looking to collaborate on data analysis projects
+- 💬 Ask me about my "Laugh-o-meter"!
+I can rate the laughter potential of anything and predict how much it'll make me giggle! 😄🎉
+- 📫 You can reach me at fassefa28@gmail.com
+- ⚡ Fun fact: I'm a laughter magnet—finding joy in the tiniest of things always sets me off giggling!
 <!--
 **Feben-Assefa/Feben-Assefa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.